joheinze/PriNCe/docs/tutorial.rst

 Tutorial
 --------

-The main interface to the cde is provided by the class :class:`prince.core.PriNCeRun`.
+The main interface to the cde is provided by the class :class:`prince_cr.core.PriNCeRun`.
 To create an instance type::

     from prince_cr.core import PriNCeRun